Minimal and maximal spectra as the Stone-\v{C}ech compactification: Abstract

 \section{Abstract}

-In this paper, using commutative algebra, then new and significant advances on the compactifications of topological spaces, especially on the Stone-\v{C}ech and Alexandroff compactifications have been made.
-Especially among them, it is proved that the minimal spectrum of the direct product of a family of integral domains and also the maximal spectrum of the direct product of a family of local rings both indexed by a set $X$ are the Stone-\v{C}ech compactifications of the discrete space $X$.
-Some applications of this study are given.
-Especially, it is shown that the Stone-\v{C}ech compactification of an arbitrary topological space $X$ is obtained from the Stone-\v{C}ech compactification of the discrete space $X$ by passing to a its certain quotient.
-A natural and simple way to construct ultra-rings is introduced, then this new approach is used to obtain nontrivial results on the Stone-\v{C}ech compactification. \\
+In this paper, new advances on the compactifications of topological spaces, especially on the Stone-\v{C}ech and Alexandroff compactifications have been made.
+Among the main results, it is proved that the minimal spectrum of the direct product of a family of integral domains indexed by a set $X$ is the Stone-\v{C}ech compactification of the discrete space $X$.
+Dually, it is proved that the maximal spectrum of the direct product of a family of local rings indexed by $X$ is also the Stone-\v{C}ech compactification of the discrete space $X$.
+The Alexandroff (one-point) compactification of a discrete space is constructed by a new method.
+Next, we proceed to give a natural and quite simple way to construct ultra-rings.
+Then this new approach is used to obtain several new results on the Stone-\v{C}ech compactification.